pnchingibm/RPA-Install/README.md

    - Create PVC for the database.
    - Create MSSQL Deployment and Service.

-You can run the following commands to complete the above steps.
+You can run the following commands or execute the mssql_install.sh script to complete the above steps.
 ```
 oc new-project mssql
 oc create -f restrictedfsgroupscc.yaml